ezsystems/EzSystemsPrivacyCookieBundle/README.md

 ## Requirements

-- any Symfony v2.6 or newer application _(*)_
+- Symfony v2.6 or later _(*)_
 - BootstrapJS v3.x

-_(*) if you are running Symfony v2.5 you should install v0.1 of this bundle_
+_(*) if you are using Symfony v2.5 you should install v0.1 of this bundle_

 ## Installation
-This package is available via composer, so the instructions below are similar to how you install any other open source Symfony Bundle.
+This package is available via Composer, so the instructions below are similar to how you install any other open source Symfony Bundle.

 Run the following command in a terminal, from your Symfony installation root (pick most recent release):
 ```bash
 php composer.phar require ezsystems/privacy-cookie-bundle
 ```

-Enable the bundle in `app/AppKernel.php` (for regular Symfony application) or `ezpublish\EzPublishKernel.php` (for eZ Publish / eZ Platform):
+Enable the bundle in `app/AppKernel.php` file (for regular Symfony application) or `ezpublish\EzPublishKernel.php` file (for eZ Publish / eZ Platform):

 ```php
 $bundles = array(
     // existing bundles